ni/arbitrary-session-management/README.md

 To enable session sharing across multiple measurement plug-ins within a sequence:

-- In the **setup** section, initialize the session using `INITIALIZE_SESSION_THEN_DETACH`.
+- In the **setup** section, initialize the session with the `INITIALIZE_SESSION_THEN_DETACH` behavior.
 - In the **main** section, measurement steps will share the same session.
-- In the **cleanup** section, close the session using `ATTACH_SESSION_THEN_CLOSE`.
+- In the **cleanup** section, close the session with the `ATTACH_SESSION_THEN_CLOSE` behavior.

 This approach ensures consistent session sharing and proper resource cleanup throughout the TestStand sequence.

 ## Conclusion

 This guide provides a comprehensive reference for implementing arbitrary session management using NI's Session Management Service and gRPC in Python.
-By following the outlined steps, you can design and deploy, session-shareable services for non-instrument resources such as files, databases, or custom APIs.
-The provided patterns ensure integration with measurement plugins.
+By following the outlined steps, you can design session-shareable services for non-instrument resources such as files, databases, etc. The provided patterns ensure integration with measurement plugins.

 For further details, consult the example implementations in this repository and refer to the official NI documentation linked throughout this guide.